-VyCAP’s single cell isolation solution is simple to use, high recoveries and results in high quality single cell DNA and RNA data.
-The system is desiged to isolate rare single cells and compatible with all single cell down stream analysis technologies.
+VyCAP’s single cell isolation solution is simple to use with high recoveries and results in high quality single cell DNA and RNA data.
+The system is designed to isolate rare single cells and compatible with all down-stream single-cell analysis technologies.

 The single cell isolation solution comprises of two essential parts:

 - A single-cell disposable, to distribute single cells in the wells of the isolation chip

 - A Puncher system, to automatically select and isolate cells